shubhexists/proximity/README.md

 `gcc main.c -lpthread -o client` or `gcc main.c -lpthread -o server` , depending on which file you are compiling..

-# Why C?
-Haha!
-Main reason was that is was cool, isn't it?
-Building a websocket in C 🤙🤓.

 # Current Shortages
-2) I have currently programmed just for the text data, would have to add features on how to transfer the binary data.
+1) I have currently programmed just for the text data, would have to add features on how to transfer the binary data.

 # Why another chat app you might ask?
 I love being inside terminal, couldn't find any good alternative so why not :)